 The majority of the most important Alto Piemonte wine regions are grown on igneous bedrock.
 Bramaterra, Boca and Gattinara are grown on porphyry, a rock/soil dense in metals and deeply acidic, making for difficult flowering with the vines and naturally reducing yields.
 Ghemme has alluvial soils and consist of sands, clays and in some places soft granite bedrock.
 Lessona has the most unique soils in the region and there is no viticultural area in the world with this specific kind of soil.
 Lessona’s yellow and orange sandy soil was borne out from volcanic eruptions and worn down into sand by a sea that no longer exists.

-Lessona’s sandy soils bring high aromas and a lifted palate, while its heavy iron content and low pH (levels well below 4.0, almost too toxic for vines) gift the wines their saltiness and cool metal, mineral palate textures.
-In the wines of northern Piedmont—at least those that have not been obliterated by too much unconscious and heavy-handed winemaking—a perfect balance of (dare I say it?) sourness and bitterness can be found throughout; these terms are regularly used by Italians to describe their wines, aperitivos, digestivos and much of their food, but can evoke terror in the mind of a heavily French influenced food and beverage culture.
+Lessona’s sandy soils bring high aromas and a lifted palate, while its heavy iron content and low pH (levels well below 4.0, almost too toxic for vines) seem to gift the wines their salinity and cool metal, mineral palate textures.
+In the wines of northern Piedmont—at least those that have not been obliterated by too much unconscious and heavy-handed winemaking—a perfect balance of (dare I say it?) sourness and bitterness can be found throughout; these terms are regularly used by Italians to describe their wines, aperitivos, digestivos, and much of their food, but can evoke terror in the mind of a heavily French influenced food and beverage culture.